toazbenj/racing_sembas/README.md

 # SEMBAS

-State space Exploration using Boundary Adherence Strategies (SEMBAS) is a technique for finding phase transitions in performance for a given search space.
+State space Exploration of Multidimemsional Boundaries using Adherence Strategies (SEMBAS) is a technique for finding phase transitions in performance for a given search space.
 The boundary between performance modes can provide useful insight into the characteristics of the system.
 For example, if the target performance mode is "Safety" (which may be defined